 Other agents take the opposite approach, befriending their peers.

 “I’ve always felt like you can be competitive, while also being cordial and friendly,” one agent said.
-“There are guys at other agents who I legitimately consider friends, even though they’re my direct competition.
+“There are guys at other agencies who I legitimately consider friends, even though they’re my direct competition.
 When they sign a client or when their guys are playing well, I’ll call or text to congratulate them.
 My best friend is actually at a rival agency, and I root for him whenever I’m not going up against him.
 Just speaking from personal experience, I don’t have a beef with anyone.”

 Oftentimes, staffers from rival agencies get along.
 Just because two agents dislike each other doesn’t mean that the animosity trickles down to their staff.

 “I’ve found that the support staff – the marketing people, PR people and other employees – from different agencies are actually pretty friendly with each other,” one staffer said.
 “I get why there’s bad blood between agents though.
 It’s a competitive marketplace and there are some agencies whose entire model is just to steal clients.
 For as many good agents as there are, there are probably twice as many bad agents.
 Some of these guys have huge egos and put themselves before their players.”

 Summer is the busiest period, but agents work hard all year